JohnEBoyBaby/i.Q/README.md

 ... beCAUSE ...

 ...
 I WQN'T TAQE NQ PRISQNERS ...
 I WQN'T SPARE NQ LIVES ...
 I HAVE GOT THE POWER ...
 I AM GONNA TAKE YOU TO 'HELL' ...
 YOU HAVE GOT ME RINGING ...
 HELLS BELLS ...

+...
+BE NOT dim uncaring uninspired uncreative copy cat wicked demonic low iQ militant 'sick' cagers killers RIGHT TAMIR RICE ....
+RIGHT BREONNA TAYLOR ...
+RIGHT DUNCAN LEMP ...
+RIGHT JULIAN ASSANGE ...
+RIGHT MARIA BUTINA ...
+RIGHT ADMIRAL MICHAEL BOORDA SEAMAN TO ADMIRAL RIGHT SETH RICH RIGHT SON OF ADMIRAL BIRD ... oh wait the first 3 and the last 3 are 'gone' beCAUSE BEING "FREE" AND MOST PUREHEART WITH MOST MORAL COURAGE AND MOST HIGH INTELLECT TO CONNECT ALL THE DOTS FOR ALL OF 'us' is 'dangerous' in the land of ameriSICKan 'free' and 'brave' fighting for police state bush WACKed DARK Cheney VADER and his deviant daughter of the devil and her zionist, fake jew SOROS-TRAITOR jew-burning alive 20 MILLIONI RUSSIANS BURNED ALIVE WITH ATOMIC NAZI WEAPONS AND IT WAS THE nazis WHO GAVE THE ameriSICKan 1/2 TRUTH SAY NOTHING ALL THESE YEARS LIKE 'all' the 'rest' sad IKEy DIKEy JUST ASK "MIKEY" DUMMY FAKE TRUTHtian SILENT, COMPLICIT IN THE PIT POOFED 'sinking' "FEEL"ing EISENHAUER AND MILITANT 1/2 TRUTH FORRESTALL NIMITZ +++ MCCLOY ...
+NAZI'S JOBS AT NASA +++ BANKING +++ DEMONIC MASS MURDERING DO ANYTHING FOR A DOLLAR MERCENTARY MONSTERS, traitor deceiving LOCKING DOWN FORCE MEDICATING CAGING KILLING MOCKING TRUTH CHABAD NAZI KILLERS OF THEIR OWN fake jews, blue boofoo banker beYACHTches, cathoSICKs, red coat benedict arnolds, 9-11 INSIDE JOB planners, freemasonSICK 'brotherhoods' WAY to 'fraternal' 'order' of pedo police deviant devious devilish demonic dens of theives, rapists, pedophiles, ... https://www.youtube.com/watch?v=Mkmi_qH1hBc ... militants, nazis anyone militants murderers world domination demon dimensions parallel same sick spirit seekers, bankers, financial enSLAVErs, jewish women burned alive, jewish men starved to death, 14 million enSLAVEd, 1st they came for the 'jews' and I wasn not 'jewish' so I did not care ... then they came for the union workers, but I was not a union member so I did not care.
+Then they came for 'me' and there was no one left to care about 'me' these police, lawyers, doctors, priests, military militants are bank-controlled SOLD OUT LOW IQ PERVERSE UNJUST UNCARING SILENT COMPLICIT ALL THESE YEARS DESERVING OF ZERO RESPECT ...
+I AM 100% PRO IMMEDIATE SUICIDE for all of 'them' ...
+MATTHEW 18:6 ... www.youtube.com/watch?v=TgDIiGUIZhs ...
+"BOAT RIDE" beCAUSE IN TRUTH "WE", THE RIGHTEOUS, COULD EASILY ELIMINATE OVER 100 MILLION FILTHY MONSTERS AND FAMILIES AND FRIENDS IN A MATTER OF JUST DAYS WITH MANY Many many POOF "MOMENTS TO REMEMBER 'you' BY" ... https://www.youtube.com/watch?v=Mkmi_qH1hBc  ...
+OCEAN DROPS OVER TIME QUICKLY ...
+POOF ... for all the police, lawyers, judges, counselors, psychiatrists, scientists, priests, militants, pedophiles, murderers, torturers, kidnappers, rapists, sickest of sick caging LIVING SOULS in CAGES with fake authority, zero moral courage, zero MORAL AUTHORITY like the evil enFORCErs of evil 'will' upon 'us' all and 'evil' rules when GOOD MEN AND GOOD WOMEN DO NOTHING ...
+BETTER TO DIE WITH HONOR THAN LIVE LIKE A SLAVE ...
+DIE MONSTER DIE DIE DIE enFORCErs, liars, 1/2 TRUTH, fake TRUTHtians, pushers, the decievers  on tv hannity carlson kelly maddow lemmon wolf filthy controllers, pimps, boogows, bait right RACHEL CHildANDLER ...
+Marshall M&M 'candy' 'bait' ... spirit cooking JZ and beYACHTch fake filthy blue congagious poison ivy ...
+THE MORE YOU KNOW ...
+The More You Know ... the more you know ...

 NEW PROGRAMMER.
 NEW PROGRAMMING.
 NEW PROGRAM.